Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

 That is where `Module#private_class_method` comes in.

-To summarize, there are two style of syntax to create a private class method `bar` on a class `Foo`.
+To summarize, there are two styles of syntax to create a private class method `bar` on a class `Foo`.

 1. Define the method with the syntax `def self.bar` and then `private_class_method :bar` to make it private.